Categories

 Travel

 When the user has exact travel data for attendees, we pass the distances to our Business Travel calculator to calculate emissions.
 When the user does not have exact data, we make assumptions about the average travel distances for attendees traveling by each mode.
-If the user does not have an estimate of the mode share of attendees, we assume a mode share based on US EPA long distance travel data.
+If the user does not have an estimate of the mode share of attendees, we assume a mode share based on U.S. EPA long distance travel data.

 Hotel